-Unfortunately, a lack of sleep comes part and parcel with having a baby, but you might be wondering if it’s affecting your relationship with your partner?
-You might find yourself constantly cranky, or maybe your partner is the one who is giving you the attitude.
+Unfortunately, a lack of sleep comes part and parcel with having a baby, but you might be worried if it could be affecting your relationship with your partner?
+You might find yourself routinely cranky, or maybe your partner is the one who is giving off the attitude.

-When you have children, you tend to prioritise them above everything else, and this can include your partner.
-Being sleep deprived brings out all the annoyances, and your partner (being the one you’re closest to) can feel the brunt of your anger.
+When we have children, we tend to prioritise them above everything else, and this can include our partner.
+Being sleep deprived brings out all the annoyances, and our partner (being the one we’re closest to) can feel the brunt of our anger.

-There are some simple and easy ways to manage it to get back the romance and enjoyment in your relationship.
+Here are some simple and easy ways to bring back the romance and enjoyment in your relationship.

 If you’re feeling utterly exhausted, chances are, your partner is feeling the same way.
-If you’re at home all day and your partner comes home after work and all they want to do is relax, you have to remind yourself that they were out all day working as much as you were.
-While it may not be work around the house or looking after the children, their time is still occupied by their job.
+If you’re at home all day and your partner comes home after work and all they want to do is relax, you have to remind yourself that they were out all day working.
+While it may not be work around the house or looking after children, their time is still occupied by their job.

 If you’re the one who is working away from home, then you might not feel like you have the energy to help out with household chores.
-Before you blame the other person, remember you’re equally working hard in different ways.
+Before you blame the other person, remember you’re working equally hard in different ways.
 One form of work doesn’t discount the other.
-Communicate with each other and decide on a schedule where all the work gets done equally.
-Try and not complete or ‘one-up’ each other on who does more work but rather delegate which responsibilities can be divided.
+Communicate with each other and decide on a schedule where all the things that need to get done, get done equally.
+Try and not compete or ‘one-up’ one another on who does more work, but rather delegate which responsibilities can be divided.

 2. Don’t forget about intimacy

-Let’s be honest, sex often gets thrown out the window when you have a crying sleepless baby, or you have toddlers that love barging into your room in the middle of the night.
-Exhaustion can also lessen your sex drive and can make you feel too tired or irritated to feel like having sex.
+Let’s be honest, sex often gets thrown out the window when you have a crying, sleepless baby, or you have a toddler who loves barging into your room at any given moment.
+Exhaustion can also lessen your sex drive and make you feel too tired or irritated to feel like having sex.

 Intimacy is critical to a healthy relationship but remember that intimacy doesn’t just mean sex.
 If you’re just too exhausted for sex, communicate this to your partner so that they know it’s not them.
 Try and do other things that give you both intimacy, a hug, kiss or even just a little gift or gesture that can help you both feel connected.
 Small moments of connection will often lead you back to sexual intimacy.